SehajveerSingh2005/macaron/README.md

-# Hapi Zen
+# Macaron

 **A playful neo-brutalist theme for Zen Browser.**

-Hapi Zen turns Zen Browser into something that feels less like software and more like a tiny collectible device sitting on your desktop.
+Macaron turns Zen Browser into something that feels less like software and more like a tiny collectible device sitting on your desktop.

 Think:

-* chunky borders
+- chunky borders
-* hard shadows
+- tactile shadows
-* tactile press animations
+- candy-striped loading animations
-* squircle macOS controls
+- playful checkerboard blank tabs
-* playful folder interactions
+- squircle macOS controls
-* warm retro UI energy
+- retro gadget energy

-Built for people who think browsers should have personality.
+Built for people who think browsers should feel fun again.

 ---

 ## Preview

-> *"what if Nintendo made a browser for designers?"*
+> *"what if Nintendo and Teenage Engineering made a browser for designers?"*

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/165f45e4-d5b9-48c0-a268-9081472d2f6b" />